Tcarters/Sonarqube_projects/jenkins-pipeline-qualityGates/README.md

 - Integrate with Jenkins with SonarQube Server
 - Create a Job and implement 2 cases test (*Passed & Failed*) for the Defined Quality Gate Condition.

-### Pre-requisites:
+### Setup Required:
-- A Jenkins Server running in a Single Machine
+- A Jenkins Server running in a Single Machine.
+Here it's at (**192.168.38.90:8082**)
-- Another machine running SonarQube Server
+- A second machine running SonarQube Server.
+Here it's at (**192.168.38.152:9000**)
-- A GitHub repository
+- An Application code available in GitHub repository: https://github.com/Tcarters/HelloSpringJenkins

 - - -
 ## Step 1:  Configuration of SonarQube Server: